AmrShakhshirUDE/ML-passWizard-Learning-Analytics-UDE-Project/README.md

 # Technical architecture
 The application consists of two main parts:
-* Backend: responsible for <br />Machine Learning <br />Server-side web application logic, consists of a server, an application, and a database.
+* Backend: responsible for: <br />Machine Learning <br />Server-side web application logic, consists of a server, an application, and a database.
 * Frontend: the part that users interact with it.

 # Technologies/ libraries used